saramcardle/Image-Analysis-Scripts/Zen OAD Macros/README.md

 -SlideScanner Flattening Macro: Whole workflow designed to remove artifacts caused by slides not laying perfectly flat in the slidescanner.
 Must have a minimum of 3 Z steps.

--AiryBatch: Performs Airyscan processing on a folder of data while allowing you to choose a filter strength for each channel individually.
+-AiryBatch: When doing Airyscan processing in Zen on a batch of files, it forces you to pick one filter strength for all channels.
+This will allow you to perform Airyscan processing on a folder of raw images with different Wiener filter strength for each channel.
+All .czi files in the folder will be processed with the same settings.